The Ultimate Pentesting Guide: The #1 Way To Expose Your Cybersecurity Weaknesses

 The National Institute of Standards and Technology (NIST) defines the Penetration Test as: “A method of testing where testers target individual binary components or the application as a whole to determine whether intra or intercomponent vulnerabilities can be exploited to compromise the application, its data, or its environmental resources.”

-In simple terms, the pentest highlights the company's cybersecurity weaknesses and uncovers vulnerabilities that need to be corrected.
+In simple terms, the pentest highlights the company’s cybersecurity weaknesses and uncovers security vulnerabilities that need to be corrected.

-According to The State of Pen testing 2022, these are the 5 most frequently discovered vulnerability categories found in 2021:
+According to The State of Pen testing 2022, these are the 5 most frequently discovered vulnerability categories found in 2021: 1.
+Server Security Misconfigurations: 38% 2.
+Cross-Site Scripting (XSS): 13% 3.
+Broken Access Control: 11% 4.
+Sensitive Data Exposure: 10% 5.
+Authentication and Sessions: 8%

 In this way, pen testing allows the security team and also the IT team to have clarity on the weaknesses of the infrastructure.
 As a result, professionals can act quickly to address vulnerabilities, according to priorities.